kausman85/Shopify-Challenge-1/README.md

 \
 Param: product_id (int): id of product.

-_POST /api/purchase-product_
+_POST /api/create-cart_
 \
-Purchases a product.
-Reduces inventory of product by one.
-Product must be in stock.
+Creates new cart and returns id of cart.

+_POST /api/add-item-to-cart_
 \
+Adds item to cart.
+\
+Param: cart_id (int): id of cart.
+Cart must not be checked out.
+\
-Param: product_id (int): id of product
+Param: product_id (int): id of product.

+_POST /api/checkout-cart_
+\
+Proceeds to checkout for cart.
+Ensures that all products have inventory.
+Returns total price of products.
+\
+Param: cart_id (int): id of cart.
+Cart must not be checked out.